buckstephenh/Morsey/README.md

 This app is a starter project to learn Swift and play with APIs.

+Morse Code comes in handy if you are hanging out at the VFW and nobody wants to talk to you.

 Encode any string A-Z, 0-9 into US Morse Code per https://en.wikipedia.org/wiki/Morse_code by typing string into input field.
 Leave field and conversion is executed and displayed while output area flashes.